 What is arthrogryposis?

-Arthrogryposis multiplex congenita (arthrogryposis) is a birth defect in which a child has various joints that are tight (contracted) with decreased motion, stiffness, deformity and difficulty with function.
+Arthrogryposis, also known as arthrogryposis multiplex congenita or AMC, is a birth defect in which a child has various joints that are tight (contracted) with decreased motion, stiffness, deformity and difficulty with function.
 The incidence for this is one in 3,000 live births.
-It is considered not progressive, however, it may affect function and mobility.
+It is not a progressive disorder.
 In some cases, arthrogryposis is inherited and is passed from one generation to the next.
 In other cases, there is no explanation for the decreased movement of the fetus while in utero.
 Arthrogryposis encompasses a spectrum of musculoskeletal joint contractures from general joint immobility/tightness to rare syndromes creating difficulty with walking, mobility and function.
 The one thing that they all have in common is weak muscles and stiff joints.

 How is arthrogryposis diagnosed?